 The persons named in the enclosed proxy will vote your Shares as you specify on the enclosed proxy form.
 If you return your properly executed proxy but fail to specify how you want your Shares voted, the Shares will be voted in favor of the nominees listed below.
 The Board has proposed the following nominees for election as trust managers at the Meeting.
-All nominees are currently serving as trust managers whose term will expire at the Meeting.
-No trust manager was selected for nomination at the 2010 Meeting as a result of any arrangement or understanding between that trust manager and any other person.
+All nominees are currently serving as trust managers.
+No trust manager was selected for nomination at the 2013 Meeting as a result of any arrangement or understanding between that trust manager and any other person.
 The biographical description below for each nominee includes the specific experience, qualifications, attributes and skills that led to the conclusion by the Board that such person should serve as a trust manager of the Company.

-Nominee's Name Age Principal Occupation Trust Manager Since Nathan G. Cohen 64 Mr. Cohen was the Chief Financial Officer of Institution Solutions LLC, a third person administrator, from June 2005 through December 2006.
+Trust Manager Nominee's Name Age Principal Occupation Since Nathan G. Cohen 67 Mr. Cohen was the Chief Financial Officer of Institution Solutions LLC, a third person administrator, from June 2005 through December 2006.
 He remains President, since August 2001, of Consultants Unlimited, a management and financial consulting firm.
-From November 1984 to 2001, he was the Controller of Atco Rubber Products, Inc. May 1994 Martha R. Greenberg 58 Dr. Greenberg has practiced optometry for 32 years in Russellville, Alabama and is the President of the Alabama Optometric Association.
-Dr. Greenberg was a director of PMC Capital Inc. ("PMC Capital"), our affiliate, from 1984 to February 2004.
-Dr. Greenberg is the sister of Mr. Lance B. Rosemore.
-May 1996 Barry A. Imber 63 Mr. Imber has been a principal of Imber and Company, Certified Public Accountants, or its predecessor, since 1982.
+From November 1984 to 2001, he was the Controller of Atco Rubber Products, Inc. May 1994 Martha Rosemore Morrow 61 Dr. Morrow has practiced optometry for 38 years in Russellville, Alabama and is the President of the Alabama Optometric Association Foundation.
+Dr. Morrow is the immediate past president of the American Optometric Association Foundation and is currently a Board member of the Alabama Board of Optometry.
+Dr. Morrow was a director of PMC Capital, Inc. ("PMC Capital") 1 , our affiliate, from 1984 to February 2004.
+Dr. Morrow is the sister of Mr. Lance B. Rosemore, our previous Chief Executive Officer and Chairman of the Board.
+May 1996 Barry A. Imber 66 Mr. Imber was the owner of Imber and Company, Certified Public Accountants, or its predecessor, from 1982 until August 2010 when he sold the accounting practice.
+He currently provides consulting services to Imber and Company.
 Mr. Imber was previously a trust manager of PMC Commercial from September 1993 to March 1995 and a director of PMC Capital from March 1995 to February 2004.
-February 2004 Irving Munn 61 Mr. Munn has been the President of Munn & Morris Financial Advisors, Inc. since July 1999.
-He has been a registered representative with Raymond James Financial Services since 1997.
-Mr. Munn was a principal of Kaufman, Munn and Associates, P.C., a public accounting firm, from 1991 to November 2000 and President from 1993 to November 2000.
-He is currently the President of Gummer, Munn & Associates LLC, a public accounting firm.
-Mr. Munn is a certified public accountant and certified financial planner.
-September 1993 Lance B. Rosemore 61 Mr. Rosemore has been President, Chief Executive Officer and Secretary of PMC Commercial since June 1993 and Chairman of the Board of Trust Managers since June 2008.
-He was the Chief Executive Officer of PMC Capital from May 1992 to February 2004 and President of PMC Capital from 1990 to February 2004.
-Mr. Rosemore was a director and the Secretary of PMC Capital from 1983 to February 2004.
-Mr. Rosemore is the brother of Dr. Martha R. Greenberg.
-June 1993
+February 2004